coryshain/cdr/docs/source/irftree.rst

     ROOT --> Gamma1 --> Gamma2 --> Terminal

 At the terminal, the composed IRF is multiplied by its coefficient and then convolved with its associated impulse.
-Although IRF composition in DTSR respects the hierarchical order in which the IRF are specified, in most cases order of composition does not matter because of associativity of convolution.
+Although IRF composition in CDR respects the hierarchical order in which the IRF are specified, in most cases order of composition does not matter because of associativity of convolution.

 Parameter tying
 ---------------

-IRF can be tied in DTSR, a property which can be conveniently represented via branching structures in the tree.
+IRF can be tied in CDR, a property which can be conveniently represented via branching structures in the tree.
 Specifically, if a single IRF is convolved with (1) multiple downstream IRF in a composition hierarchy or (2) multiple impulses, this fact can be represented by attaching multiple child nodes to a node representing the IRF.
 For example, consider the following two IRF trees involving impulses A, B, and C::